kclimb/asl-scripts/README.md

 # Planned Splitters
 These are the autosplitters I plan to make but have not worked on yet:

-Secrets Can Kill (original)
+~~Secrets Can Kill (original)~~ evilclownattack has you covered here: https://github.com/evilclownattack/autosplitters/blob/master/SCK.asl
 Ghost Dogs of Moon Lake
 The Haunted Carousel
 Danger on Deception Island
-Secret of Shadow Ranch
 Secret of the Old Clock
 Last Train to Blue Moon Canyon
 Danger by Design
 Creature of Kapu Cave
+~~White Wolf of Icicle Creek~~ evilclownattack has one for this too: https://github.com/evilclownattack/autosplitters/blob/master/ICE.asl